logdatatech/Code.Truth/SoftwareDefectReductionTopTenOnOnePage.md

 ## TWO - Current projects spend 40 to 50% of effort on avoidable rework

-Effort spent fixing software difficulties that should have been discovered earlier and fixed less expensively or avoided altogether.
+Effort spent fixing issues that should have been discovered earlier and fixed less expensively or avoided altogether.

 ## THREE - 80% of avoidable rework comes from 20% of the defects